Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 1. **Bound**: Decide on the [software boundary](#software-boundary), i.e. the components of a software system to include.
-2. **Scale**: The SCI is a rate, carbon emissions per one [functional unit](#functional-unit-r).
+1. **Scale**: The SCI is a rate; carbon emissions per one [functional unit](#functional-unit-r).
 The next step is to pick the functional unit which best describes how the application scales.
-3. **Define**: For each software component listed in the software boundary, decide on the [quantification method](#quantification-method), real-world measurements based on telemetry, or lab-based measurements based on models.
+1. **Define**: For each software component listed in the software boundary, decide on the [quantification method](#quantification-method); real-world measurements, based on telemetry or lab-based measurements, based on models.
-4. **Quantify**: Calculate a rate (an SCI value) for every software component.
+1. **Quantify**: Calculate a rate (an SCI value) for every software component.
 The SCI value of the whole application is the sum of the SCI values for every software component in the system.
-5. **Report**.
+1. **Report**.
 The SCI has standards for reporting that must be met, including a disclosure of the software boundary and the calculation methodology.

 ## Methodology Summary

-The Software Carbon Intensity (SCI) is a rate, carbon emissions per one unit of `R`.
+The Software Carbon Intensity (SCI) is a rate; carbon emissions per one unit of `R`.
 The equation used to calculate the SCI value of a software system is:

 `SCI = ((E * I) + M) per R`